 With my phone.
 I was trying to make all these video documents of all the people shopping.
 Sometimes I’ll start videoing someone to catch them unaware, and then I’ll ask them for permission.
 Then if they don’t want to give me permission, I’ll show them that I have deleted the video.
 Most of the time they are ok with it.

 "It's so crazy that I can't even do my work."

 Miranda July on the health of America

-Well, it’s like a documentary challenge to show people being themselves, and one issue that I was totally blind to at first but I became more aware of it was that a lot of shoppers I encountered were from the Middle East.
-Many of them are being their Western selves here and back home they would be completely covered up and there would be no document of their alter life on social media that could jeopardize their safety.
+It’s similar to a documentary challenge to show people being themselves.
+One issue that I was blind to at first but I became more aware of was that a lot of shoppers I encountered were from the Middle East.
+Many of them are being their Western selves here and back home, they would be completely covered up, and there would be no document of their alter life on social media that could jeopardise their safety.

-So that was a sensitivity I didn’t have at the start, and now that’s the first thing on my mind and I’m really aware of it.
-What we’re talking about has nothing to do with liking the picture I’ve taken, maybe they would like to have their picture taken but they cannot.
-So I encountered a bunch of young Middle Eastern girls and they asked me to delete the images and video and I was like, “Oh no problem I will delete it.”
-And then I got schooled by a group of like 14-year-old girls saying, “No I need to go into your phone and into the deleted photos and delete it from that file”, and not angrily just showing me how to do it.
-Because I didn’t even know that you could do that.
+So that was a sensitivity I didn’t have at the start, and now that’s the first thing on my mind, I’m aware of it.
+What we’re talking about has nothing to do with liking the picture I’ve taken.
+I encountered a bunch of young Middle Eastern girls, and they asked me to delete their images and video, and I was like, “Oh, no problem, I will delete it.”
+And then I got schooled by a group of like 14-year-old girls saying, “No I need to go into your phone and delete it from that file”, and not angrily just showing me how to do it.
+Because I didn’t even know you could do that.
 People were lovely and way more willing to help.
-People usually think getting into that scenario is way more combative or scary than you think and actually, you can be really far apart and get an understanding really quickly and feel ok.
+People usually think getting into that scenario is way more combative or scary than you think.
+Actually, you can be far apart and gain an understanding quickly and feel ok.

 I loved it too.
 I thought it was great.